scikit-beam/scikit-beam/doc/development/workflow/maintainer_workflow.rst

 Integrating changes manually
 ****************************

-First, check out the ``astropy`` repository.
+First, check out the ``scikit-beam`` repository.
 The instructions in :ref:`set_upstream_master` add a remote that has read-only access to the upstream repo.
 Being a maintainer, you've got read-write access.

 It's good to have your upstream remote have a scary name, to remind you that it's a read-write remote::

-    git remote add upstream-rw git@github.com:astropy/astropy.git
+    git remote add upstream-rw git@github.com:scikit-beam/scikit-beam.git
     git fetch upstream-rw

 Let's say you have some changes that need to go into trunk